clickworkorange/KivySightGlass/README.md

 https://github.com/clickworkorange/KivySightGlass/assets/196348/2d69461b-6e3f-4ba8-ab48-24d1cc258f69

 ### Design
-This could probably have been better realised using a shader/mesh approach, but as I suffer from a major OpenGL-fu deficit* I decided to try a more basic approach: instead of a mesh the "liquid" consists of layered bitmap textures with a wavy top edge, which animate from side to side on a sine function.
-The extent of the animation is dampened over time, calming the surface, though this increases again whenever the level is changed, agitating the liquid.
+This could probably have been better realised using a shader/mesh approach, but as I suffer from a major OpenGL-fu deficit I decided to try a more basic approach: instead of a mesh the "liquid" consists of layered bitmap textures with a wavy top edge, which animate from side to side on a sine function.
+The extent of the animation is dampened over time, calming the surface, though it increases again whenever the level is changed, agitating the liquid.
 Some slight randomisation of alpha, colour, position, speed and movement range between the layeres helps improve the illusion, and means no two sight glasses will look exactly the same.
 Additionally, the liquid will "overshoot" a requested level and oscillate around it for a while before settling down (note that at the moment it doesn't always settle precisely at the right level, because *maths*, but I hope to have that fixed soon).

 The "tube" portion consists of horizontal front and rear gradients, with the "liquid" appearing in between.
 A third vertical shading gradient is added on top to add to the illusion of an actual tube.
 The whole widget is contained inside a <a href="https://kivy.org/doc/stable/api-kivy.uix.stencilview.html">`StencilView`</a>, which creates the outline of the tube by masking the image layers outside it.
 The maximum level visible inside the tube is 100, and the minimum 0, though -10 to 110 is allowed (for completely full/empty appearance, without any visible sloshing).

-An optional scale can be added, which is currently drawn on the parent widget's <a href="https://kivy.org/doc/stable/api-kivy.graphics.instructions.html">`canvas`</a> (to allow ofsetting it beyond the edges of the `StencilView`).
+An optional scale can be added, which is currently drawn on the parent widget's <a href="https://kivy.org/doc/stable/api-kivy.graphics.instructions.html">`Canvas`</a> (to allow ofsetting it beyond the edges of the `StencilView`).
 This can be divided into a maximum of 100 "major" lines, each further divided by a maximum of 10 "minor" lines.
 The graduation lines are actually ellipses, or partial ellipses, and can be given a curvature and up to 360&deg; length.

 Much of all this can be configured directly in `kvlang`, though at the moment a lot of things remain hard-coded.

-\*) Let's be honest here: anyone who doesn't *is just a liiittle bit scary*.

 ### Goals